littleDing/kaggle/kdd-cup-2014-predicting-excitement-at-donors-choose/README.md

 Besides, raw csv data files should be put under ./datas

+An summarization of current active feature list could be found in ./scripts/feature\_list.txt

 Running
 ----------------
 Basicly, running parameters can be selected in solutions@solutions.py